 Reply

-joe says a couple of years ago
+joe says 3 years ago

 I have superficial bladder cancer and presently take the life extension mega green tea extract which is 725 mg.
 I take 1 pill in morning each day.
 Should I take more ?
 Thank you,